Brown Palace Hotel (Denver): Murders of 1911

 The hotel was the site of the high-profile 1911 murders in which Frank Henwood shot and killed Sylvester Louis "Tony" von Phul, and accidentally killed an innocent bystander, George Copeland, in the hotel's "Marble Bar."
 Henwood and von Phul were rivals for (or shared) the affections of Denver socialite Isabel Springer, the wife of wealthy Denver businessman and political candidate John W. Springer.
 The murders culminated in a series of very public trials.

+Birthplace of the Denver Broncos

+In 1959, professional sports entrepreneurs Lamar Hunt and Bob Howsam met in the hotel lobby to discuss the formation of a new professional football league, the AFL.
+At the meeting, Howsam agreed to own one of the founding franchises, later named the Denver Broncos.
+A placard in the lobby marks the event.

 Popular culture

 In Joan Didion's 1977 novel A Book of Common Prayer, the narrator, Grace Strasser-Mendana, lives at the Brown Palace after her parents' deaths.

 The hotel features in the 2017 Jane Fonda and Robert Redford film Our Souls at Night.

 It features in the time travel novel “Warm Souls” - Part 2 of the “Wealth of Time” series by Andre Gonzalez.
 The Brown Palace is featured on many of Denver's cultural tours.